quicwg/base-drafts/draft-ietf-quic-recovery.md

   acknowledgments for packets in the Application Data packet number space, as defined by the eponymous transport parameter (Section 18.2 of {{QUIC-TRANSPORT}}).
-Note that the actual ack_delay in a received ACK frame may be larger due to late timers, reordering, or lost
+Note that the actual ack_delay in a received ACK frame may be larger due to late timers, reordering, or loss.

 loss_detection_timer:
 : Multi-modal timer used for loss detection.